 - the applicant’s means of support;

 IRPA s.
 22 also applies to Canada Border Services Agency (“CBSA“) decisions at the port of entry.
 On September 3, 2015, our firm won a judicial review of a CBSA officer’s decision to issue an Exclusion Order.
-In the decision, Justice O’Reilly noted that the CBSA officer failed to determine whether the foreign national had a legitimate dual intent purpose in entering Canada, and quashed the removal order.
-The decision is below.
+In Jewell v.
+Canada, Justice O’Reilly noted that the CBSA officer failed to determine whether the foreign national had a legitimate dual intent purpose in entering Canada, and quashed the removal order.